 When it comes to finding a suitable organisation to partner with and help reach your corporate sustainability goals, it’s important to get a few of the foundations right to ensure the relationship is a long and prosperous one.

 Here are three quick things to consider:

 - Have a problem-focused approach: Ensure that the initiative you’re driving is centred around a problem or solution rather than a stakeholder-led approach.
 It’s imperative that the organisation you partner with shares the same type of values.

 - Empower the people: Unlike other projects, a great sustainability project should be embodied by a group of professionals who are passionate about the cause.
 Having a team who are like brand ambassadors will give the partnership drive and soul.

-- Be flexible: When it comes to goals and outcomes, be prepared to be flexible and embrace the process for what it is.
+- Be flexible: When it comes to goals and outcomes, be prepared to be flexible and embrace the process of onboarding corporate sustainability measures for what it is.
 Sometimes the twists and turns will lead to further innovation and the goal posts might shift accordingly.

 Sustainability will be an important measure of success for workplaces of the future.
 Download our Green Office Guide to learn how to improve your environmental impact, while also reducing business costs and boosting efficiency.